 The following language is included in all VITA solicitation templates: "VITA's ADR process serves as its Administrative Appeals Procedure meeting the requirements of § 2.2-4365 of the Code of Virginia.
 More information regarding the ADR process can be found on the VITA website: Alternative Dispute Resolution Procedure.
 By responding to this RFP, Supplier agrees to submit any appeal of a protest denial to VITA’s alternative dispute resolution (ADR) process."

 This language must be included in all VITA SCM solicitations.
-VITA encourages other Commonwealth agencies which have delegated IT procurement authority in accordance with the requirements set forth in Chapter 1 - VITA's Purpose and Scope of this manual to include this language in their solicitations.
-VITA’s delegated IT procurements are not subject to protest processes established by the Department of General Services’ Vendor’s Manual or Agency Procurement and Surplus Property Manual.
+VITA encourages other Commonwealth agencies which have delegated IT procurement authority in accordance with the requirements set forth in Chapter 1 of this manual to include this language in their solicitations.
+VITA’s delegated IT procurements are not subject to protest processes established by the Department of General Services’ Vendor’s Manual or Agency Procurement and Surplus Property Manual (APSPM).
 Any reference to these publications in VITA delegated IT procurements should be removed from the solicitation documents.
-If such delegated agency does not have an established ADR process, contact: firstname.lastname@example.org for assistance.
+If such delegated agency does not have an established ADR process, contact: email@example.com for assistance.
 VITA’s ADR process may be utilized by these agencies.

 If a protest decision is appealed and the administrative appeals procedure is requested pursuant to § 2.2-4365 of the Code of Virginia, the purchasing agency will require that the protesting party submit its appeal to an alternative dispute resolution (ADR) process established by VITA.
 In the event that the dispute is not resolved successfully through ADR procedures, the protesting party may then pursue remedies under the administrative appeals procedure or institute legal action as proscribed in § 2.2-4364 of the Code of Virginia.